bonitasoft/bonita-labs-doc/md/getting_started.md

 ## Installation

 Installation can be done in a *Evaluation* or *Production* mode.
-The major difference between those modes is that in the evaluation mode, Elasticsearch and ICI servers are provided in a Docker container, with basic settings.
+The major difference between those modes is that in the *Evaluation* mode, Elasticsearch and ICI servers are provided in Docker containers, with basic settings.
-This evaluation mode is very easy to install, to get immediate value from the ICI add-on.
+This mode is very easy to install, to get immediate value from the ICI add-on.

 However, to ensure the best performance of a system using Elasticsearch, advanced settings are needed.
 This means that the ICI Add-on installed in *Evaluation* mode may not handle a large volume of data efficiently.